bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. Explain some of the pros and cons for CSS animations versus JavaScript animations?
+<h3>Q. Explain some of the pros and cons for CSS animations versus JavaScript animations?</h3>

 Regarding optimization and responsiveness the debate bounces back and forth but, the concept is: